 The list of ten areas to survive doomsday are…

 You can’t have your health without air.
-Pandemics, volcanic eruptions, radation or
+Pandemics, volcanic eruptions, radiation or

-chemical warfare may affect the air you breath.
+chemical warfare may affect the air you breathe.
 Victims of fire are subject to smoke

 inhalation.
 After a building collapses, there will be dust.
 A prepper can take measures